 Navigating expungement can be confusing and full of pitfalls; that’s why you need an attorney on your side who is experienced in this area.

 If you have previously been convicted of a crime in the state of Ohio and would like to investigate whether this charge and conviction can be removed (expunged) from your record, then you should contact us for a consultation.

-The attorneys at Dungan & LeFevre experienced in this area of law include: Jack Hemm, Steven Justice, James Brookshire and Michael Scarpelli.
+The skilled criminal defense attorneys at Dungan & LeFevre experienced in this area of law include: Jack Hemm, Steven Justice, James Brookshire and Michael Scarpelli.
 Contact one of these attorneys today to learn how you can begin to work toward rebuilding your freedom: 937-552-5947.